Pseudomanifold/Shakespeare/README.md

 Again, this will result in a set of networks.
 Note that all existing networks will be overwritten in the current folder.

+# Demo

+A [demo](https://submanifold.github.io/Shakespeare) of all the extracted networks is available.
+The demo uses a simple force-directed graph layout to visualize the network.

 # Licence

 The data and the code is are released under an MIT licence.
 Please refer